leo-arch/clifm/README.md

 ✓ Press <kbd>F1</kbd> to access the full manpage and <kbd>F3</kbd> to access the keybindings help-page. \
 ✓ To get help about some specific command just type `CMD -h`.
 For instance, `s -h`.

-You can also take a look at some of both our [FAQ](https://github.com/leo-arch/clifm/wiki/FAQ) and these [basic usage-examples](https://github.com/leo-arch/clifm/wiki/Common-Operations#basic-usage-examples) to get you started. \
+You can also take a look at some of both our [FAQ](https://github.com/leo-arch/clifm/wiki/FAQ), and these [basic usage-examples](https://github.com/leo-arch/clifm/wiki/Common-Operations#basic-usage-examples) to get you started. \
-For a complete description please consult our [Wiki](https://github.com/leo-arch/clifm/wiki).
+For a complete description, please consult our [Wiki](https://github.com/leo-arch/clifm/wiki).

 > [!TIP]
 > Start **clifm** and just press a number (technically, an ELN or [Entry List Number](https://github.com/leo-arch/clifm/wiki/Common-Operations#elns)).